Simulation of quantum computation with magic states via Jordan-Wigner transformations: New vertices of the Lambda polytopes

+Each isotropic subspace $I\subset E$ has order $2^n$, one of these elements is $0$, and so the degree of each vertex on the right hand side is $2^n-1$.
 Now we need to count the number of isotropic subspaces $I\subset E$ containing each observable $a\in E\setminus\{0\}$.
 Here we have many cases.
 Up to an overall phase, each Pauli observable $T_a$ can be written as a product of some subset of the $2n+1$ pair-wise anticommuting observables $C_1,C_2,\dots,C_{2n+1}$ which generate $\mathcal{O}$ by taking pair-wise products.
 Since the product of all $2n+1$ of these Pauli operators is proportional to the identity, this representation is not unique.
 Each Pauli observable $a$ will have exactly two factorizations of the form $T_a\propto C_{\mu_1}C_{\mu_2}\cdots C_{\mu_k}$, one where $k$ is odd and one where $k$ is even.
 Therefore, without loss of generality we can restrict our attention to the factorizations where $k$ is even.